timsonner/sveltekit-xterm-remote-terminal/README.md

 # About

-Proof of concept remote terminal using SvelteKit and xterm.js, and spawn().
+Proof of concept remote terminal using SvelteKit, xterm.js, and spawn().
 It creates a terminal with access to the server command line.
 Browser based unsecure terminal.
 > ⚠️ WARNING!!!
 If someone hits the correct IP and port, they can run any commands they like on your dev server.

 ## Clone this repo